ritterim/rimdev-blog/src/pages/building-an-online-store-with-platform-ui-and-hugo.md

 A quick explanation of what is happening:
 - We create a site header by adding the `site-header` class to the `<header>` element.
 - We can also set the background color using the `background--lightblue` class.
 This is part of Platform UI's [color](https://platformui.com/docs/colors/colors/) classes.
-- `max-container` on the inner `div` applies a centered, [max-width container](https://platformui.com/docs/layout/max-width/) to the header.
+- `container` on the inner `div` applies a centered, [max-width container](https://platformui.com/docs/layout/max-width/) to the header.
 - On the `site-logo` we are applying flex utility classes to center the link text.
 We are also adding some [typographical](https://platformui.com/docs/typography/typography/) utilities to enlarge (`text--size-lg`) and bold the text (`text--bold`).

 For the purposes of this demo, this is all we need, though this could be expanded further by adding in a navigation!